 "If they are forced into long leases and high rentals, it will make it hard for people to come back into the central city," Hanna says.

-Sarah English from The Sweetheart Bakery has decided to close down the business and head out of Christchurch for awhile.
+has decided to close down the business and head out of Christchurch for awhile.

 The company doesn't have a physical store to worry about, but did have a lot of orders cancelled due to the quake.

 English operates the bakery through farmers' markets and orders from the company's website and has found revenue is down.

 At the farmers' market last weekend she said "50 per cent of stalls weren't there and customers were few and far between".

 The Sweetheart Bakery uses a commercial kitchen to make all of its delicious goodies, which came through unscathed.

 English said the company was "quite lucky" because she knows of some bakeries that have not fared well.

 The Sweetheart Bakery will be back in operation on March 4 and heading back to the farmers' markets it used to frequent.

 "For the people of Christchurch, it would be great to celebrate and continue with habits," said English.